 This course consists of an investigation of the three divisions of the criminal justice system--law enforcement, courts, and corrections--with particular emphasis on the functions and basic problems of each division, as well as the interrelationships between the three divisions.
-Prerequisite: Exit or exemption from LS English at the Co-requisite level
+Prerequisite: Registration permitted with ENGL 0999 and ENGL 1101 or Exit or exemption from Learning Support English.

-CRJU 1105 Introduction to Law Enforcement 3-0-3
+CRJU 1105 Introduction to Law Enforcement

 This course presents a review of: (a) patterns of organization of law enforcement in society; (b) foundations, methods, types, and effects of law enforcement agencies at local, state and federal levels; and (c) the relationship between law enforcement and societal problems in ethnic diversity, community relations, and the police subculture.
-Prerequisites: Exit or exemption from LS English at the Corequisite level
+Prerequisites: Registration permitted with ENGL 0999 and ENGL 1101 or Exit or exemption from Learning Support English.